 Level 1 training is designed for all school staff and provides basic information about students living with type 1 diabetes.
 Level 1 training includes 3 online modules each consisting of an educational and interactive video, downloadable resources, plus learning questions and activities that each person needs to complete:

-Level 1 training takes approximately 20 – 30 minutes to complete, and you will be provided with a certificate at the end of Level 1.
+Level 1 training takes approximately 20-30 minutes to complete, and you will be provided with a certificate at the end.

 -